FantasyPros Accuracy Award

 Is Jeremiyah Love the Next Elite Fantasy RB Prospect?

-Notre Dame's Jeremiyah Love could be the next top-tier NFL RB prospect.
-Though he needs a strong season to reach the heights of Bijan Robinson or Ashton Jeanty, Love is in the conversation.
+Notre Dame's Jeremiyah Love should be the next top-tier NFL RB prospect.
+He may not quite be on the level of prospect as Bijan Robinson or Ashton Jeanty, but Love sits within that conversation.

-He has the size, power, and speed in a run-first offense to emerge as a coveted weapon.
-His 28 catches this past season showed developing receiving ability.
+Love has the size, power, and speed in a run-first offense to emerge as a coveted weapon.
+His 27 catches this past season showed developing receiving ability.

 With the NFL again finding value at the RB position, Love could be next in line for teams wanting to establish a power rushing identity.